mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Once again with a fair bit of work Jenkins can match Bamboo's default functionality and then with another fair bit of work can surpass it.

 I mentioned artifact sharing briefly for Bamboo.
-For Mutlijob plugin there is no proper artifact sharing support yet.
+For Multijob plugin there is no proper artifact sharing support yet.
 There's a number of open tickets ([JENKINS-20241](https://issues.jenkins-ci.org/browse/JENKINS-20241), [JENKINS-25111](https://issues.jenkins-ci.org/browse/JENKINS-25111), [JENKINS-16847](https://issues.jenkins-ci.org/browse/JENKINS-16847), [JENKINS-16847](https://issues.jenkins-ci.org/browse/JENKINS-16847)) with workarounds available.
-So the problem can be solved by it's not part of official Jenkins release yet.
+So the problem can be solved but it's not part of official Jenkins release yet.

 _Not So Parallel Either_